tillitis/dev-tillitis/hugo/content.castor/unlocked/build.md

 ## 2. Download the repository

-It is **highly recommended** to use the latest official release, especially if you are programming the NVCM.
+It is **highly recommended** to use the latest official *release*, especially if you are programming the NVCM.
+Please don't just clone the main branch.
+Use a tagged release!

-Download and unpack, or clone the repository
+Download and unpack, or clone the repository with a specific tag.

 <https://github.com/tillitis/tillitis-key1/releases>